danielmake/danielmake/README.md

 ## Contact

-If you are interested in any sort of collaboration, advisorship, or just want to ask me a question, reach out anytime on [Twitter/X](https://twitter.com/danielmake56), Discord (danielmake56), or by email (daniel@fiftysix.xyz).
+If you are interested in any sort of collaboration, advisorship, or just want to ask me a question, reach out anytime on [Twitter/X](https://twitter.com/danielmake56), Discord (danielmake56), or by email (daniel@fiftysixcrypto.com).